 - “Leadership does not depend on being right.” – Ivan Illich

-- “The function of leadership is to produce more leaders, not more follower” – Ralph Nader
+- “The function of leadership is to produce more leaders, not more followers” – Ralph Nader

 - ”Leadership is unlocking people’s potential to become better” – Bill Bradley